 - Reliability: You can be depended on to be consistent in anything you do, from turning up on time to completing the work you said you were going to complete.

-- Perseverance: Keeping going through thick and thin.
+- Perseverance: Keeping going through thick and thin, weathering the storms of life.
 Moving forward despite consistent failures, difficulties, and obstacles.

 - Compassion: An awareness of the distress of others coupled with a desire to alleviate it that is quickly acted upon.